mendix/docs/content/studio-how-to/theme-customizer-how-to-customize-design.md

 ## 1 Introduction

-This how-to explains how to configure a menu bar for your app such as creating menu items and sub-items.
+This how-to explains how to customize your app and use your company's logo, change its colors, fonts, adjust header sizes.

 **This how-to will teach you how to do the following:**

 * Upload your company logo
 * Customize colors of widgets in your app
 * Customize your topbar, sidebar, and backgrounds
-* Change fonts
+* Change fonts and headers

 This how-to describes the following use case:

-You would like to customize your app design.
+You would like to customize your app design and apply the following changes to it:

+* Use your company's logo and adjust its size
+* Use colors based on your company's logo for different elements in your app
+* Change colors of topbar, sidebar, and background
+* Change the font of your app and make headings larger

 ## 2 Prerequisites

 Before starting this how-to, make sure you have completed the following prerequisites:

-* Familiarize yourself with Theme Customizer terms.
+* Familiarize yourself with the Theme Customizer.
 For more information, see [Theme Customizer](/studio/theme-customizer).
 * Familiarize yourself with page terms.
 For more information, see [Pages](/studio/page-editor).

 ## 3 Uploading Your Company Logo

 To upload a logo, do the following: